Updated on 23 May 2026

 The Kia Carnival offers a luxurious design with exceptionally comfortable second-row seating, excellent soundproofing, power sliding doors, and a massive trunk perfect for family or business trips.
 However, its large size makes parking in tight city alleys difficult, while its lower ground clearance, lack of 4WD, and higher rental price limit its use on rough terrain compared to standard MPVs.

 In the West, a "limousine" generally refers to a stretched limo, but in Southeast Asian, the meaning is entirely different.
 This term is typically reserved exclusively for high-end sedans or 9-seat VIP vans outfitted with specialized interiors, such as massage seats, entertainment screens, and mini-bars.
+These are essentially 16-seater vehicles that have been modified specifically to serve passenger transport needs.

 In Cambodia, and Thailand, “limousine” may means of 'Luxury Sedan' or 9 seat-limousine, whereas in Vietnam, in most contexts, it usually refers to a 9-seater limousine.